-If pesky fruit flies are invading your kitchen, reach for the apple cider vinegar.
+If pesky fruit flies are invading your kitchen, reach for the apple cider vinegar to make a homemade fruit fly trap.
 Fruit flies can’t resist the scent of vinegar.
-You’ll also need a small bowl, plastic wrap and a rubber band.
+To make a fruit fly trap you’ll also need a small bowl, plastic wrap and a rubber band.
 Here’s how to create a vinegar fruit fly trap.

-You could also try mixing a few drops of dish soap in an open bowl of vinegar.
+You could also try mixing a few drops of dish soap in an open bowl of vinegar for another fruit fly trap.
 Because the soap cuts the surface tension of the vinegar, the fruit flies will zoom in and drown.

 There are other ways to lure fruit flies in with scent.
 If you have a tiny bit of red wine leftover, you could leave an open bottle on the kitchen counter for the flies to get trapped in.
-And if you have milk, sugar and pepper on hand, combine a pint of milk with four ounces of raw sugar and two ounces of ground pepper in a saucepan.
+And if you have milk, sugar and pepper on hand, another option for a fruit fly trap is to combine a pint of milk with four ounces of raw sugar and two ounces of ground pepper in a saucepan.
 Let the mixture simmer for 10 minutes, then pour into a shallow dish.
 The flies will be attracted to the food and quickly drown in it.